WICG/performance-memory/explainer.md

   be resident, but not faulted.
 * On macOS, phys_footprint is similar to internal + compressed, but also includes IOKit memory.
-While the memory is technically shared rather than private, functionally it behaves more similar to private memory.
+While the memory is technically shared rather than private, functionally it behaves similarly to private memory.
+Thus, counting it as part of privateMemoryFootprint seems appropriate.

 # <a name="appendix-a"></a>Appendix A - Terminology